* includes domestic partner coverage

 to ensure that students consistently meet the program’s Student

-assisting the program with curriculum assessment and meeting the
+in assisting the program with curriculum assessment and meeting the

 ARC-PA accreditation standards.